 Big Bend Community College and Eastern Washington University developed an articulation agreement to transfer the Associate in Applied Science-Transfer (AAS-T) degree from BBCC directly into the Bachelor of Arts in Children's Studies program at EWU.
 If you are interested in this degree option, you will need to work closely with your BBCC Advisor and Eastern Washington University.
-For more information, call (509) 359-4817 or visit EWU online at: HYPERLINK "http://www.ewu.edu" www.ewu. edu email: Economics@bigbend.edu
+For more information, call (509) 359-4817 or visit EWU online at: www.ewu.edu email: Economics@bigbend.edu